qpv-research-group/rayflare/CONTRIBUTING.md

 Please follow these steps to have your contribution considered by the maintainers:

 1. **Describe clearly what is the purpose of the pull request**.
 Refer to the relevant issues on [Bugs](#reporting-bugs) or [Enhancements](#suggesting-enhancements).
 In general, an issue should always be open *prior* to a pull request, to discuss its contents with a maintainer and make sure it makes sense for RayFlare.
 If the pull request is a work in progress that will take some time to be ready but still you want to discuss it with the community, open a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 2. **Include relevant unit tests and integration tests, where needed**.
-RayFlare's test suite is quite limited at the moment.
-We are working to improve this and tests as many features as possible, so any new addition to the code must come with its own set of tests to avoid going backwards in this matter.
 3. **For new features and enhancements, include documentation and examples**.
 Both in the code, as docstrings in classes, functions and modules, and as proper documentation describing how to use the new feature.
 4. Follow the [styleguides](#styleguides)
 5. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing <details><summary>What if the status checks are failing?</summary>If a status check is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
 A maintainer will re-run the status check for you.
 If we conclude that the failure was a false positive, then we will open an issue to track that problem with our status check suite.</details>